 Valuing Private Equity Investments Strip by Strip

 We propose a new valuation method for private equity investments.
-First, we construct a cash-flow replicating portfolio for the private investment, applying Machine Learning techniques on cash-flows on various listed equity and fixed income instruments.
-The second step values the replicating portfolio using a flexible asset pricing model that accurately prices the systematic risk in bonds of different maturities and a broad cross-section of equity factors.
-The method delivers a measure of the risk- adjusted profit earned on a PE investment and a time series for the expected return on PE fund categories.
-We apply the method to buyout, venture capital, real estate, and infrastructure funds, among others.
-Accounting for horizon-dependent risk and exposure to a broad cross-section of equity factors results in negative average risk- adjusted profits.
+It first constructs a cash-flow replicating portfolio using cash-flows on various listed equity and fixed income instruments (strips).
+It then values the listed strips using a flexible asset pricing model that accurately captures the systematic risk in bonds of different maturities and a broad cross-section of equity factors.
+The method delivers a risk-adjusted profit on each PE investment and a time series for the expected return on each PE fund category.
+It avoids using realized discount rates and has good small-sample properties.
+We apply the method to the universe of PE funds.
+Under our more comprehensive risk model, we find negative risk-adjusted profits for the average fund in most PE categories.
 Substantial cross-sectional variation and persistence in performance suggests some funds outperform.
-We also find declining expected returns on PE funds in the later part of the sample.
+Expected returns and risk-adjusted profit decline in the later part of the sample.

 Keywords: private equity, cross-section, term structure of risk